mvdwetering/huesyncbox/README.md

 ## About

-This integration exposes functionality of the Philips Hue Play HDMI Sync Box as entities in Home Assistant so it can be used in automation or from the dashboard.
+This integration exposes the Philips Hue Play HDMI Sync Box in Home Assistant so it can be used in automations or dashboards.

-Exposed entities:
+Exposed entities per device:

 * Power on/off
 * Light sync on/off
-* Intensity subtle/moderate/high/intense
+* Intensity
-* Mode video/music/game
+* Mode
 * HDMI Input select
-* Brightness 1-100%
+* Brightness percentage
 * Dolby Vision compatibility on/off
-* LED indicator dimmed/normal/off
+* LED indicator mode
 * HDMI1-4 connection status
 * Bridge connection status (default disabled)
 * Bridge ID (default disabled)